Have you been to the Nordics? If you are looking for a city break or a weekend escape in Europe, then Oslo in Norway might just be the place to visit.

 We like Scandic hotels and have also stood in these in Helsinki and Stockholm, so would definitely recommend.
 Good standards, excellent breakfast and comfortable rooms.

-Top Things to do in Oslo
+Things to See and Do in Oslo

 There are so many things to do in Oslo.
 This is one of the places where getting the city card made a lot of sense for us, so we purchased the Oslo Pass and made the most out of it.